 Oxford is one of the leading chemistry research departments in the world, with around 80 academic staff carrying out international level research and an annual research income of around £15 million.
-The latest Research Excellence Framework (REF 2014) confirmed that Oxford Chemistry has the highest ‘power rating’, measuring breadth and depth of science, in the UK.
+In the most recent national assessment of research (REF 2021) 66% of our research output was judged world-leading, and 32% was judged internationally excellent.

-The department is engaged in a number of innovative areas of work, including:
+The department has a number of research themes, including:

 - chemistry at the interface with biology and medicine